mbuscemi/elm-lens/README.md

 ## Feature Overview

-Elm Lens add contextual markup to all functions, types, and and type aliases in your project.
+Elm Lens add contextual markup to all functions, types, and and type aliases in all Elm files in your project.

 Exposed expressions are marked up as **exposed**, while non-exposed expressions are marked up as **local**.
 Reference counts are also displayed.

+Elm Lens runs parallel background processes in order to gather its data, so you aren't blocked from working on your project while Elm Lens does its work.